qrzn23/min/wip/confessions/content.md

 Wilde had denied his nature in the interests of social ambition, and the success of his scheme drove him to adopt every affectation as a sign of superiority.
 Outside the English system of caste, he might have been a contented cornchandler.
 Within it, he found himself obliged to affect to be sexually stirred by Maeterlinck, Flaubert, Gustave Moreau, and even the most sacred character of Scripture.
 He degraded the Sphinx by representing her as a sexual monster.
 He interpreted the relations between Christ and John, between Paul and Timothy, in the light of his own perverse imagination.

 When I say perverse, I do not mean to use the word in the psychopathic sense.
 Wilde's only perversity was that he was not true to himself.
 Without knowing it, he had adopted the standards of the English middle class, and thought to become distinguished by the simple process of outraging them.
 As one is said to be able to invoke the devil by reciting the Lord's Prayer backwards, so Wilde thought to set up a new morality by reciting George R. Sims backwards.
 He naively accepted the cockney idea that Paris is a very wicked place, and proposed to petrify the puritans by writing a play in French.
-His difficulty was that his French was that of a schoolboy turned tourist; so he struggled to write Salome on the pretence that he was sexually excited by The Temptation of St. Anthony, Moreau's pictures in the Luxembourg and the style of Pelléas and Mélisande.
+His difficulty was that his French was that of a schoolboy turned tourist; so he struggled to write Salome on the pretence that he was sexually excited by The Temptation of St. Anthony, Moreau's pictures in the Luxembourg and the style of *Pelléas and Mélisande*.
 But the performance was pitiful; and it was Marcel Schwob who re-wrote his puerile dialogue in French.

 At one of Marcel Schwob's afternoons I met Arnold Bennett, very ill at ease to find himself in Paris in polite society.
 He must have had a perfectly lovely time; everything was alike a source of innocent wonder.
 He was very much pleased by the generous measure of respect which he received on all hands simply for being a novelist.
 His speech and his appearance attracted no insult from literary circles in Paris.